Ian Happ Preview, Player Props: Cubs vs. Brewers

 Brewers Pitching Rankings

-- The Brewers' 3.73 team ERA is No. 1 among all league pitching staffs.
+- The Brewers' 3.77 team ERA ranks first among all league pitching staffs.

-- Brewers pitchers combine to rank 18th in baseball in home runs surrendered (195 total, 1.2 per game).
+- Brewers pitchers combine to rank 19th in baseball in home runs given up (198 total, 1.2 per game).

-- In his most recent outing on Sunday against the Miami Marlins, the right-hander went three innings, giving up four earned runs while surrendering nine hits.
+- In his most recent appearance on Tuesday against the St. Louis Cardinals, the righty went five innings, giving up four earned runs while surrendering three hits.

+- The 30-year-old has amassed an ERA of 4.49, with 7.7 strikeouts per nine innings, in 22 games this season.
+Opponents are hitting .278 against him.

 © 2023 Data Skrive.
 All rights reserved.